 Perry Township History

-The Township of Perry is pleased to announce that we will be re-printing the ‘Yesterday’s Footprints in Perry’ historical book.
-If you would like to pre-order a book, please contact the municipal office at 705-636-5941 and we would be more than happy to set some aside for you!
+The Township of Perry is pleased to announce that we have done a re-printing the ‘Yesterday’s Footprints in Perry’ historical book.
+Yesterday’s Footprints is available for purchase at the Municipal office and the Library.
+Please contact us at 705-636-5941, we would be more than happy to set some aside for you!

 The collected material is housed at the Library.
 The Library also has a wide range of material on Local History.